 Alcohol not only stimulates hunger, but a lot of alcoholic beverages are laden with calories and added sugar, which can contribute to abdominal fat.
 Additionally, a study published in the European Journal of Clinical Nutrition found a strong link between moderate and excessive alcohol consumption and a higher risk of overall and central obesity.

-Yes, drinking a glass of red wine a day does have its benefits, it’s important not to overdo it as doing so may jeopardize your health.
+Yes, drinking a glass of red wine a day does have its benefits, but it’s important not to overdo it as doing so may jeopardize your health.

 What are the best workouts for a muffin top?